ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 **Restrictions and considerations**

-- Parallel VM snapshot operations for the same shared volume are not allowed.
+- Parallel VM snapshot operations from different virtual server nodes for the same shared volume are not allowed.
 - You cannot restore a VM if you are taking a snapshot and there are clone (full-copy) *FlashCopy* operations that are running in the background.
 The *FlashCopy* operations must first complete.
+- Some of the attributes of source disks cannot be changed while the disks are in a snapshot relationship.
+For example, you cannot resize the source disks when there are snapshot relationships in place for those disks.

 ## Cloning a volume
 {: #cloning-volume}

 Cloning a volume creates a full copy of the volume.
-You can select multiple volumes and attempt a group clone.
+You can select multiple volumes and initiate a group clone.
 When multiple volumes are selected, the clone operation ensures that a consistent data copy is created.

-**Prerequisites**

-You **must** assign a storage template to all of the volumes you select as clone volumes.
+As soon as the call returns, you can start using the target disks.
+The clone operation will continue to copy data from the source disks to target disks in the background.
+Depending on the size of the source disks and the amount of data to copy, the clone operation can take a significant amount of time.

+You cannot modify the source or target disk attributes, such as disk size, while the clone operation is in progress.
+{: note}

 **Use cases**